About

 What you'll find here

-Field Notes, field-tested thinking from the messy intersections of people and systems under pressure.
-No silver bullets, no frameworks presented as gospel.
-Just what I'm learning in practice, written the way I'd explain it to a sharp colleague over coffee.
+Field Notes!
+Field-tested thinking from the places where people and systems meet under pressure.
+What works, what breaks, what I got wrong before I got it right.
+Written the way I'd explain it to a sharp colleague over coffee.